taynoel/YOLOv3-Mobilenetv2/README.md

-This is a Mobilenetv2 implementation of YOLOv3.
+This is a MobileNet v2 training and implementation of YOLOv3.
 Code is written with reference to https://github.com/eriklindernoren/PyTorch-YOLOv3, with modifications/corrections made.

 Change as required: